nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 teaching: 5
 exercises: 5
 questions:
-- How do I connect to an AWS instance?
+- How do I connect to an instance on the SURFsara's cloud?
 objectives:
-- Log onto to a running instance
+- Log onto to the cloud  user interface
+- Start a VM based on a template
 - Log off from a running instance
 keypoints:
 - You can use one set of log-in credentials for many instances